 Unlike dust and dander particulate matter found lurking in carpets, VOCs can be part of carpet itself.
 VOCs may be used to make carpets, carpet pads, and carpet glues.
 That “new” smell you may associate with carpets could be due to these compounds.
 Some adverse health issues that may result from long-term exposure to excessive amounts of VOCs include allergy symptoms, breathing problems, and even cancer.
 You cannot remove VOCs from materials, but you can control your exposure to VOCs and dodge the potential danger by simply avoiding products that contain VOCs.
 Ceramic tile is produced (fired) at extremely high temperatures, producing what is called an “inorganic” material that has zero VOCs.
 Additionally, ceramic tile contains none of the following contaminants found in some other flooring options:

-- No polyvinyl chloride (PVC): PVC is a resin used in some vinyl flooring and is regularly a subject of concern among health experts and builders.
+- No polyvinyl chloride (PVC): PVC is a resin used in vinyl flooring and is regularly a subject of concern among health experts and builders.
 Ceramic tile is free of PVC.

 - No plastic: Ceramic tile contains no plastic and has none of the health or environmental concerns associated with plastic.